The Postman JavaScript API functionality enables you to programmatically access and alter request and response data and variables using the pm

 and pm.execution.location.current

-properties in your scripts to understand what items are run when a request is sent.
+properties in your scripts to understand which items run when a request is sent.
 This information enables you to implement logic and actions in your scripts tailored to the current location within your API testing or collection structure.

 The pm.execution.skipRequest